-The election’s troubling message: Even if Trump loses, America’s political civil war isn’t over.
+The election’s troubling message: Even if Trump loses, America’s political civil war isn’t over

 Yet not to his fans.
 And this is where the tale gets worrisome.
 Trump’s lethal incompetence caused tens of thousands of deaths, and millions of Americans did not care about that.
 They still rallied to their man.
 They attended or watched campaign events where Trump placed his own supporters (and others) at risk.
 Following the lead of their dear leader, they disregarded the science, dismissing the concerns and statements of public health experts.
 They denied reality; they defied rationality.
 They placed their trust in Trump above all else.
 As numerous commentators have noted, they acted like members of a cult.

 These people believed Trump and all his lies.
 That the US economy on his watch was the greatest ever.
-That he was the victim of a Deep State plot.
-That suburbia and its “housewives” were threatened by Antifa, immigrant hordes, and BLM protesters.
+That he was the victim of a “deep state” plot.
+That suburbia and its “housewives” were threatened by antifa, immigrant hordes, and BLM protesters.
 That he was the only thing standing between a glorious made-great America and a communist gulag.
 An alarming number of his devotees adopted bizarre conspiracy theories, included the idea promoted by the QAnon gang that Trump has been battling a global cabal of pedophiles and Satan worshipers.
 The Republican Party had for years drifted into the dark waters of conspiracy.
 In 2017, half of Republicans said they believed Barack Obama had been born in Kenya.
 But now, by latching on to Trump, they were latching on to assorted notions that depicted the media, Democrats, universities, government officials as the most nefarious actors conniving to bring down Trump and destroy the United States.
 They accepted—embraced—his unveiled racism and misogyny.
 And much of this was made possible by the right-wing media ecosystem, led by Fox News, which amplified Trump’s dishonest claims and disinformation and pumped out pro-Trump propaganda.

 This election was not about which presidential candidate had a better health care plan or a more equitable tax proposal.
 Not about the all-important issues of climate change, education, housing.
 It was a civil war, with Trump leading Red State America in a crusade against the rest of the nation.
 This was largely how he won four years ago (with an assist from Moscow).
-In his four years as president, Trump did all he could to sharpen the divisions to prepare for his reelection bout.
+In his four years as president, Trump did all he could to sharpen the divisions to prepare for his reelection bid.
 He took few steps to reach non-Trump America.
-During the pandemic, he refused to evince empathy or to use the ongoing tragedy to call Americans together.
+During the pandemic, he refused to evince empathy or use the ongoing tragedy to call Americans together.
 He politicized an emergency and undermined the basic steps that had to be taken to slow the spread.
 He wanted this civil war.

-Trump calculated that he could only triumph as the champion of one side in a bitterly-fought cultural clash.
+Trump calculated that he could only triumph as the champion of one side in a bitterly fought cultural clash.
 That’s a highly cynical and low-minded strategy.
 And it has come close to working.
 (TBD.)
 Millions cheered him on.
 Criticism of Trump in the media only reaffirmed his standing within this tribe as their savior.
 His brutality, his cruelty—banning Muslims, separating immigrant children from their parents, gassing protesters—they relished it.
-His many hypocrisies, his steady stream of false statements, his bear-hug of murderous dictators, his inexplicable alliance with a foreign leader who attacked the United States, his shady, if not illegal, finances and conflicts-of-interest, his hush money payments to a porn star—none of that matters.
+His many hypocrisies, his steady stream of false statements, his bear-hug of murderous dictators, his inexplicable alliance with a foreign leader who attacked the United States, his shady, if not illegal, finances and conflicts of interest, his hush money payments to a porn star—none of that matters.
 Let alone his handling of the pandemic.
 For these people, Trump could do no wrong.
 He was not a candidate, not a president.
 He was a cause.
 Their cause.

 This election, in a way, was asymmetrical warfare.
 Trump eagerly led an army that demonized nearly half of America.
 He told his troops that he wanted to vanquish the Democrats, the liberals, the radicals, the socialists.
 It was akin to a holy war.
 The country will be lost, gone, if Biden won.
 There was an apocalyptic tenor to Trump’s rhetoric.
 He wanted to inflict pain on the other side.
 He fantasized in public about beating up Biden.
 His namesake son, in one of his final campaign appearances, summarized the goal: “Let’s make liberals cry again.”
 Really?
 That’s what was important?
 But the zealot’s hatred that fueled Trump’s movement was real and widespread.
 And, yes, on the left there is a deep hatred of Trump and his clan.
 But Biden declined to vilify Trump and Red America in similar fashion.
 He promised—naively or not—to bring the nation together, should he win: “There’s gonna be no red states or blue states.
 Just the United States.”
 But what do you do when half of America does not want to be brought together?